 Varicose veins are swollen veins, most frequently found in the legs but sometimes occurring on other parts of the body.

-Though they are not a serious condition but they are often painful and inconvenient.
+Though they are not a serious condition they are often painful and inconvenient.
 They can also lead to other health issues if left untreated.

 Mild instances of varicose veins are called spider veins and may have a web-like appearance.
 Varicose veins only occur in superficial veins, near the skin, where they are often visible.
+If you’re concerned about your varicose veins, schedule a free screening today.

 Most of us have a genetic predisposition to developing vein disease, which means we have a family history of varicose veins or other vein diseases.
 Other causes of varicose veins include: